Do you have an achy/tight neck or back?

 Enhance T-Spine Mobility

-The first and foremost benefit that you can reap from this exercise is improved thoracic spine mobility.
-If you manage to quickly master wall angels, your spine will become super bendy, thus capable of supporting other intense, dynamic exercises.
+The first and foremost benefit that you can reap from this postural exercise is improved postural muscles, thoracic spine mobility and better flexed posture.
+If you manage to quickly master this great exercise, your spine will become super bendy, thus capable of supporting other intense, upper body resistance training exercises – the likes of heavy deadlifts, bench press, or barbell rows.

 Help with Posture

-Nowadays, many people suffer from poor posture, and adding wall angels to their routine might just be the missing piece in the process of fixing that problem.
-And the great thing is you don't need any equipment when doing wall angels, unlike other exercises like the Zottman curl or the seated tricep press.
+Nowadays, many people suffer from poor posture, and addingsuch a workout to their daily activities might just be the missing piece in the process of fixing that problem.
+T

 Great Warmup/Stretching Exercise

-If your workout routine includes any exercises that require thoracic spine mobility, such as overhead pressing and squats, then wall angels might be a great addition to your warmup/stretching sessions.
-I personally love warm up exercises like wall angels, as I recently did several workout challenges like the 100 jumping jacks per day challenge, or the 100 pushups, 100 sit-ups, 100 squats for 30 days challenge or also doing squats every day for 3 months.
+If your workout routine includes any exercises that require thoracic spine mobility, such as overhead pressing and squats, then this might be a great addition to your warmup/stretching sessions.
+I personally love fun yet challenging warm up exercises, as I recently did several workout challenges such as 100 jumping jacks per day challenge, the 100 pushups, 100 sit-ups, 100 squats for 30 days challenge, and even did squats every day for 3 months.

-These challenges are hard to pull off and definitely you would need to measure your fitness level if you want to take them on, and for that wall angels are a welcome addition as a warmup exercise
+These challenges are hard to pull off and you’ll definitely need to measure your fitness level if you want to take them on, and for that wall angels are a welcome addition if you want to warm up and improve posture while at it.

 Can Help Relieve Back and Neck Pain

 Like I have said before, the main target of this exercise isn’t your neck.
-However, it can still relieve some of the tension and pain in that area.
+However, it can still relieve some of the tension and pain in that area – which does help when you get down to doing neck muscle workouts, which by the way, shouldn’t be as far fetched as it might sound once you learn to use a neck harness.
 Your back, however, is directly affected by this exercise.

 Excellent Stress Reliever

 Experiencing stress will more often than not lead to tense muscles.
-The wall angels exercise can effectively reduce stress by releasing the tension in key muscle areas such as your upper back, neck, and shoulders.
-Exercising in general can have the same effect, aside , of course, from other benefits like, gaining strength, increasing metabolism, getting a better looking body, etc.
+Wall angels counteract this by releasing the tension in key areas such as your upper back muscles, neck, and shoulders.
+Exercising in general can have the same effect, aside , of course, from other benefits like, increasing metabolism, losing weight, gaining strength, getting a better looking body, etc.

 Can Calm Your Mind

-Implementing a regular stretching program such as the wall angels can help calm your mind, in addition to its physical benefits.
+Implementing a regular stretching program such as the wall angels can help calm your mind, in addition to its physical benefits (one of which is the long debated possibility that stretching can make people taller.)
 This can be achieved by focusing on meditation while stretching, which can give you a huge mental boost.

-Below we discuss the muscles that the wall angels exercise work.
+Below we discuss the muscles that this exercise works.

 Your shoulders are the most movable joint in your body.
-This wider range of movement comes at the cost of instability, which means an increase in the likelihood of joint injury.
+This wider range of motion comes at the cost of instability, which means an increase in the likelihood of joint injury.

 The wall angels can help to minimize the risk of injury by minimizing the stress on your shoulders.

-Your hamstrings are more important than you might think.
-They play a role in anything from walking to running to cycling, etc.
+While most people are biased towards training their legs to build bigger quads and pushing hamstrings to the backstage, hamstrings are more important than you might think.
+They play a role in anything from walking to running, doing cardio after your workouts, and much, much more.

-Weak hamstrings can lead to a knee injury, so strengthening them through wall angels can help to prevent that from ever happening.
+Weak hamstrings can lead to a knee injury, so if you strengthen these muscles through this workout you can avoid that from ever happening.

 Tips to Get the Most Out of Doing Wall Angels

-Here are a few tips that you can follow when performing wall angels in order to get the most out of them:
+Here are a few tips that you can follow when performing this workout in order to get the most out of it:

-- Stick to the wall: Make sure to always, and I mean always, keep your upper back, tailbone, heels, and your head against the wall.
-Keep your hands and elbows on the wall as well.
+Stick to the wall: Make sure to always, and I mean always, keep your knees bent to ensure your upper back, tailbone, heels, and your head are against the wall.
+Also, keep your hands and elbows on the wall as well and the chin slightly held up the entire time.

-- Don’t overdo it: Stretching is at its best when you take it nice and slow, especially if you’re performing something for the first time.
-Overstretching, especially in an exercise that your body isn’t familiar with, can potentially lead to serious cramps or muscle strains.
+Don’t overdo it: Stretching is at its best when you take it nice and slow, and witha good posture - especially if you’re performing something for the first time.
+Overstretching, especially in an exercise that your body isn’t familiar with, can potentially lead to pain, serious cramps or muscle strains.

-- Foam roll your back: If you feel a little sore after performing this movement, worry not, as it’s completely normal.
+Foam roll your back: If you feel a little sore or experiencing any sort of pain after performing this movement, worry not, as it’s completely normal.
 Rolling on a foam roller for a few moments can help to alleviate this sensation.

 Common Mistakes to Avoid When Doing Wall Angels